udevsio/DevOps-Bootcamp/README.md

    - 5.1 Explain how curl requests work - `curl google.com` (as detailed as possible)
 6. Write Dockerfile for repo entity
    - 6.1 Build image from Dockerfile
-   - 6.2 Push image to your dockerhub repo
+   - 6.2 Push image to your dockerhub repo -> link to your your public image
    - 6.3 Ignore your output files and .gitignore file (this files should not be in the image)
 ---
 Extra: